VishvarajD/motivai-agent/README.md

 MotivAI Voice Agent
-Your Personal AI Motivational Coach for Placements & Internships MotivAI is a powerful and engaging AI-powered voice agent designed to provide personalized motivation and guidance to students preparing for placements and internships.
+Your Personal AI DeMotivational Coach for Placements & Internships MotivAI is a powerful and engaging AI-powered voice agent designed to provide personalized demotivation and deguidance to students preparing for placements and internships.
 Leveraging Google's Gemini API, it offers dynamic, empathetic, and action-oriented encouragement to help students overcome challenges and stay focused on their goals.

 ✨ Features
 Google Account Login (NextAuth.js): Secure user authentication via Google accounts.